-Blanch 4 to 6 tomatoes at a time.
-Depending on the size of the tomato.
-In the example pictures I am doing Roma Tomatoes.
+Blanch 4 to 6 (or more if small) tomatoes at a time.
+This will always depend on the size of the tomato.
+In the example pictures, I am doing Roma tomatoes.
 I like them for canning because they are meatier than other tomatoes.
-They are smaller so I can fit more in the blancher.
+They are smaller too, so I can fit more in the blancher.

-Tip - I like to have two pots set up in my double sink.
-The one on the left for the cold water to cool the tomatoes as they come out of the blancher.
-The one on the right to slide the skins off into.
-The pots are lower than if you set them on a counter which is easier on the arms and the sink makes for easy clean up.
+Canning Tomato Sauce Tip - I like to have two pots set up in my double sink.
+The one on the left is for the cold water to cool the tomatoes as they come out of the blancher.
+The one on the right is to slide the skins off into.
+The pots are lower than if you set them on a counter, which is easier on the arms, while the sink makes for easy clean up.

-Another way of preparing your tomatoes for canning spaghetti sauce is to use a food mill.
+Another way of preparing your tomatoes for canning tomato sauce is to use a food mill.
 This is my preferred method.
-But if you don't have a mill the blanching described above will do the job too.
+The food mill removes both the skins and the seeds.

-First wash your tomatoes in cold water then slice in half.
+First, wash your tomatoes in cold water, and then slice in half.
 Simmer the tomatoes to make them softer for the food mill.

-When all tomatoes are sliced, simmer for 20 minutes or until tomatoes are juicy and heated through.
+When all tomatoes are sliced, simmer for 15 to 20 minutes or until tomatoes are juicy and heated through.

 Put tomatoes through the food mill.
 This removes all skin and seeds.

-This option does not remove the skins or the seeds.
+This canning tomato sauce option does not remove the skins or the seeds.

-Simmer, uncovered to thicken.
+It can be canned just as soon as it is hot and bubbly.
+IF you would like to have a thicker sauce, you can cook it down.
+Simmer, uncovered, to thicken.
 Cook until it reaches your desired consistency.
-Stir frequently to avoid burning!!
+Stir frequently to avoid burning!
 The amount of canned tomato sauce may be reduced by nearly one-half.